LeToNode/Play2.0-CN-doc/Javajson.md

 Play includes the [Jackson](http://jackson.codehaus.org/) library as a dependency _(A good tutorial of Jackson can be found [here](http://wiki.fasterxml.com/JacksonInFiveMinutes))_.
 What this means in practice is that one can serialize from and to JSON format.

 # render JSON
-As for rendering to JSON, there is a helper ```play.json.Render.toJson``` method that can be used to send JSON as a response.
-For example
+As for rendering JSON, there is a helper method ```play.json.Render.toJson``` that can be used to send JSON as a response.
+For example:

 ```
 import play.*;
 import play.mvc.*;